• Skip to primary navigation

 Why do I need to chill cheesecake before eating?

-Decorated chocolate orange cheesecake with candied orange slices
+chocolate cheesecake with orange slices and terry's chocolate orange on top

 Chocolate Orange Cheesecake